cassiezy/Sales-Analysis___Apparel-Retail/README.md

 ```
 ![image](https://github.com/cassiezy/Sales_Analysis_Uniqlo/blob/master/pic/1.4.png)

-**
 ## Conclusion
-1. Offline average daily sales and profits are much higher than online
+**1. Offline average daily sales and profits are much higher than online**
-2. Offline: sales and profits on weekends are almost twice as high as mid-week
+**2. Offline: sales and profits on weekends are almost twice as high as mid-week
-3. But there is little difference in terms of the number of products per order and the amount spent per person
+**3. But there is little difference in terms of the number of products per order and the amount spent per person**
-**

 ### B. Performance of difference gender (weekend vs. weekday)